benjohnston24/MechTurkLandmarker/MechTurkLandmarker/protocol.md

 ## Consent
-This information will be used for academic research, by accepting this HIT you are giving permission for the information you have provided during this exercise to be used for this purpose.
+This information will be used for academic research, by accepting this HIT you are giving permission for the answers you have provided during this exercise to be used for this purpose.
+The answers provided during this HIT will not be associated with your username, proper name or contact details.
+The answers will be stored with your Mechanical Turk WorkerId.
+By accepting this hit you are providing permission to store your Mechanical Turk WorkderId with your answer

 ## Contact Information
-If you have any further questions you can contact us directly through the Mechanical Turk *Contact Requester* link
+If you have any further questions you can contact us directly through the Mechanical Turk *Contact Requester* link associated with the HIT.

 </div>